lanterndevs/Lantern-Server/README.md

 ### Quickstart Instructions

-To install and start the server for personal use, first ensure you have the latest version of the node package manager [npm](https://www.npmjs.com/).
+To install and start the server for personal use, first ensure you have the latest LTS version of [node](https://nodejs.org/en/) and the node package manager [npm](https://www.npmjs.com/).
 Then, run the following command in the root of the repository:

 ```
 npm install